H\"older regularity and roughness: construction and examples: Fake Brownian motion

 where the Schauder coefficients $\theta^Y_{m, k}$ are independent and identically distributed as $U$ and $Z\sim N(0,1)$ independent of all the other Schauder coefficients.
 Then, from Theorem \ref{thm.fake-BM} the process $Y$ has properties \textit{(BM i - vii)} as Brownian motion. \end{example}

-\begin{example} [Centred, scaled beta distributed coefficients] Since the beta distribution is a family of continuous probability distributions with compact support which generalizes uniform distribution, we can use a beta distribution as the Schauder coefficients.
-For example, we consider two-centred, scaled beta distributed random variables
+\begin{example} [Centered, scaled beta distributed coefficients] Since the beta distribution is a family of continuous probability distributions with compact support which generalizes uniform distribution, we can use beta distribution as a choice of Schauder coefficients.
+For example, we consider two-centered, scaled beta distributed random variables

 such that both of them have mean zero and variance one.
 We construct two processes $Y_1$ and $Y_2$ on $[0, 1]$ such that their Schauder coefficients $\theta^{Y_i}_{m, k}$ in the representation \eqref{eq. uniform coefficients} are independent and identically distributed as $B_i$ of \eqref{def.beta.dist} for $i = 1, 2$. \end{example}